UCD-Physics/UCD_Physics_Labs_MKDocs/docs/information/stage_4.md

 The hard deadlines for submission of laboratory reports are:
 ###PHYC 40600 and PHYC 40970 (15 credit, two-trimester)

--Report 2 due by 5pm on Tuesday 29 October 2024
+- Report 2 due by 5pm on Tuesday 28 October 2025
--Report 4 due by 5pm on Monday 20 January 2025
+- Report 4 due by 5pm on Monday 19 January 2026
--Report 6 due by 5pm on Monday 10 March 2025
+- Report 6 due by 5pm on Monday 9 March 2026

 ###PHYC 40330 and PHYC 40690 (5 credit, one-trimester)

--Report 2 due by 5pm on Monday 11 November 2024
+- Report 2 due by 5pm on Monday 10 November 2025
 or
--Report 2 due by 5pm on Monday 31 March 2025
+- Report 2 due by 5pm on Monday 30 March 2025

 - - -